AuroraToolkit/AuroraCore/README.md

 - **SummarizeContextTask** (LLM): Summarizes text or contextual data using registered LLMs.

 ### **4. AuroraExamples**
 A separate package showcasing real-world implementations of workflows, LLM integrations, and tasks.
-Examples serve as a reference for best practices and quick-start guides.
+Examples demonstrate:
+- How to use the LLMManager for multi-model management
+- How to set up declarative workflows
+- How to use tasks to perform common operations
+- How to use domain-specific and contrastive routing
+- How to run Core ML-based classification locally on-device

 ## Installation